Preserving winter squash and pumpkins

 Freeze these items for up to 1 year.
 Frozen pumpkin or squash is great to use in pies, desserts and as a vegetable.
 Thaw pumpkin and squash in the refrigerator - not on the counter - before using.

 The only safe instructions for canning pumpkin and winter squash are for cubed flesh in a pressure canner.

 Caution: do not mash or puree!
 The density of this product prevents adequate heat transfer to the center of the jar and may allow harmful bacteria to survive.

-To can pumpkin or squash,
+To can pumpkin or squash:

-- Cut the flesh into one-inch cubes.
+- Cut the flesh into 1-inch cubes.

 - Pumpkin and squash are low-acid vegetables and must be pressure canned.
 Process the vegetables at:

 - 11 pounds pressure in a dial gauge pressure canner.

 - Or 15 pounds pressure in a weighted-gauge pressure canner.

 - For either method, process pints for 55 minutes and quarts for 90 minutes.